Hope Music Group

 Hope Music Group (sometimes known plainly by the initials as, HMG) is a Cameroonian record label that mainly produces hip hop, urban & popular music.
 It is distributed by The Orchard, a subsidiary of Sony Music Entertainment.
 The label produces and distributes various artists as Locko, J-Rio, Fanicko, Dynastie le tigre, Michael Kiessou, Featurist, Duc-Z and record labels as White House Music, Tiger Production, MKO Music.

 Hope Music Group was founded by Philippe Nkouaya in 2012.
 The label's first release was a mixtape by his music producer Philjohn.

 History

-2011 - 2014 : DeadZone Recordz to Hope Music
+2011–2014 : DeadZone Recordz to Hope Music

 The company was founded in February 2012 by Philippe Nkouaya and Anthony Gorby in Douala, Cameroon.
-But before the era, the premisces of the label was based on a previous label founded by Philippe and associates, DeadZone Recordz which was shutdown in 2011.
+But before the era, the premises of the label was based on a previous label founded by Philippe and associates, DeadZone Recordz which was shut down in 2011.